 Welcome to the research program in the Department of Otolaryngology Head and Neck Surgery at Case Western Reserve University.
 Our mission is to create a premier center for otolaryngology head and neck surgery science by fostering the highest quality research in the field and encouraging innovation through collaboration.
 While the department’s research program encompasses all studies associated with conditions affecting the head and neck, the primary focus is hearing and balance research.
 Key avenues of research in our department include molecular otology, otitis media and hair cell biology, and we continually work to determine how these mechanisms relate to human hearing and deafness.
 The list of faculty and their areas of research can be found by clicking the following link: http://casemed.case.edu/otolaryngology/entresearch.html.
-We are proud to state that all of our full-time research faculty members are currently supported by R01 grants from the National Institutes on Deafness and Other Communication Disorders (NIDCD) and other sources.
+We are proud to state that all of our full-time research faculty members are currently supported by grants from the NIH or other sources.

 The strength of our program is enhanced by an excellent interdisciplinary and collaborative intellectual environment at CWRU and by the proximity to world-class facilities and institutions, including the University Hospitals Case Medical Center, Metrohealth Medical Center, The Loius Stokes Cleveland VA Medical Center and the like.
 The greatest and most constant source of inspiration comes from a long tradition of excellence at CWRU (http://www.case.edu/menu/sciencecenter/nobel_laureates.htm?nw_view=9258963784&).

 Antonellis, P., et al. ACF7 is a Hair-Bundle Antecedent, Positioned to Integrate Cuticular Plate Actin and Somatic Tubulin.
 J Neurosci. (in press, November 2013)